Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

     in this case the latest version of the ROCm 6.0.3 container provided on LUMI.

-    This version was chosen for this case as ROCm 6.0.3 version corresponding to the driver on LUMI at the time of writing (early December 2024), but with that driver we could also have chosen PyTorch versions that require ROCm 6.1 or 6.2.
+    This version was chosen for this case as ROCm 6.0.3 version corresponding to the driver on LUMI at the time of writing (early February 2025), but with that driver we could also have chosen PyTorch versions that require ROCm 6.1 or 6.2.

 -   `--conda-env=py312_rocm603_pytorch.yml`: The YAML file with the environment definition.

 The result is a container for which you will still need to provide the proper bindings to some libraries on the system (to interface properly with Slurm and so that RCCL with the OFI plugin can work) and to your spaces in the file system that you want to use.
+Use, e.g., `singularity-AI-bindings` which should work for many cases.
 Or you can adapt an EasyBuild-generated module for the ROCm container that you used to use your container instead (which will require the EasyBuild `eb` command flag `--sourcepath` to specify where it can find the container that you generated, and you cannot delete it from the installation afterwards).

-In the future, we may provide some other installable module(s) with generic bindings to use instead.
+**Note that `cotainr` can build upon the ROCm(tm) containers that are provided on LUMI, but not upon containers that already contain a Conda installation.
+It cannot extend an existing Conda installation in a container.**

 ### Extending the container with the singularity unprivileged `proot` build